Get A Quote

 For the cabling to meet code standards, whether shielded or unshielded, it must follow several guidelines for placement and protection.

-When using power limited fire alarm circuitry, you cannot attach the cabling to the outside of existing raceways.
+When using power-limited fire alarm circuitry, you cannot attach the cabling to the outside of existing raceways.
 This type of cabling requires support directly from the building’s structure.
 The ties, straps or hangers used to connect the cabling to the building must not damage the fire alarm cabling.

 Do Fire Alarm Cables Need to Be Segregated?

 Segregating fire alarm cables is a component of the National Fire Protection Association (NFPA) 72 code for fire systems and is outlined in the NEC 760.
-For safety reasons, the NFPA 72 requires separation of non-power limited fire alarm circuitry from communications wire by at least two inches.
+For safety reasons, the NFPA 72 requires the separation of non-power-limited fire alarm circuitry from communications wire by at least two inches.
 While the NFPA and the NEC don’t address separation to prevent electromagnetic interference, many fire alarm manufacturers account for this in their instruction manuals.

 When setting up fire alarm cabling, know whether it is class 1, 2 or 3 circuits based on the power going through it.
 Class 1 circuits carry between 120 and 600 volts.
 This classification has the most restrictions for separating the cabling from other types of wires.
 Class 2 circuits are very low voltage, carrying less than 30 volts and less than 100 VA.
 For voltages between 30 and 150 volts, the power must not exceed 0.5 VA.
 Lastly, class 3 circuits include those with voltages over 30 and power up to 100 VA.

-When placing power limited class 1 circuits for a fire alarm, you cannot place the cabling in the same raceway as other class 1 circuits, electric light wiring or power cables.
-If placing a barrier between the electrical conductor and the power limited fire alarm cabling, you can place the two beside each other.
+When placing power-limited class 1 circuits for a fire alarm, you cannot place the cabling in the same raceway as other class 1 circuits, electric light wiring, or power cables.
+If placing a barrier between the electrical conductor and the power-limited fire alarm cabling, you can place the two beside each other.
 When not in raceways, any type of PLFA cabling — shielded or unshielded — always needs at least two inches of distance from electrical conductors, power cabling or other class 1 circuits.

 With classes 2 and 3, the lower power carried through these types of cabling means they have fewer restrictions on their use.
 Both class 2 and 3 PLFA circuits can be in the same tray, enclosure, raceway, assembly or cable as low-power broadband, communications circuits or other fire alarm circuits.
-But the class 2 insulation must meet the requirement for class 2 PLFA insulation.
+However, the class 2 insulation must meet the requirement for class 2 PLFA insulation.
 The only exception to the types of cabling allowed with class 2 and 3 PLFA circuits is audio system circuits.
 These cannot be in the same enclosure, cable assembly, tray or raceway as the PLFA circuits.

 Contact Wesbell